jmalarcon/MIIS/src/Tests/index.md

 This file was created on {{datecreated}} and is inside a div with a class name
 :::

-Add a video from YouTube:
+Add a video from YouTube using an image in MarkDown:

 ![You've been rickrolled!!](https://www.youtube.com/watch?v=dQw4w9WgXcQ)